-This prospectus supplement and the accompanying prospectus and the information incorporated by reference herein and therein contain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+This prospectus supplement and the accompanying prospectus and the information incorporated by reference herein and therein contain forwardlooking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 This information may involve known and unknown risks, uncertainties and other factors that are difficult to predict and may cause our actual results, performance or achievements to be materially different from future results, performance or achievements expressed or implied by any forward-looking statements.
 These risks, uncertainties and other factors include, but are not limited to, risk associated with the following:

-- the reliability of the results of the studies relating to human safety and possible adverse effects resulting from the administration of our product candidates; - unexpected funding delays and/or reductions or elimination of U.S. government funding for one or more of our development programs, including, without limitation, our bid related to SparVaxTM under the Department of Health and Human Services Request for Proposal (RFP-BARDA-08-15) for an Anthrax Recombinant Protective Antigen (rPA) Vaccine for the Strategic National Stockpile; - the award of government contracts to our competitors;

-- unforeseen safety issues; - · challenges related to the development, scale-up, and/or process validation/verification of manufacturing processes for our product candidates; and - unexpected determinations that these product candidates prove not to be effective and/or capable of being marketed as products;

-as well as risks detailed under the caption "Risk Factors" in this prospectus supplement and the accompanying prospectus and the information incorporated by reference herein and therein and in our other reports filed with the Securities and Exchange Commission, or the SEC, from time to time hereafter.
-Forward-looking statements describe management's current expectations regarding our future plans, strategies and objectives and are generally identifiable by use of the words "may," "will," "should," "expect," "anticipate," "believe," "intend," "project," "potential" or "plan," the negative of these words, other variations on these words, or comparable terminology.
-Such statements include, but are not limited to, the following:
+- the reliability of the results of the studies relating to human safety and possible adverse effects resulting from the administration of the Company's product candidates, - unexpected funding delays and/or reductions or elimination of U.S. government funding for one or more of our development programs, - · the award of government contracts to our competitors, - unforeseen safety issues, - · challenges related to the development, technology transfer, scale-up, and/or process validation of manufacturing processes for our product candidates, - unexpected determinations that these product candidates prove not to be effective and/or capable of being marketed as products, as well as risks detailed under the caption "Risk Factors" in this prospectus supplement and in our other reports filed with the U.S. Securities and Exchange Commission (the "SEC") from time to time hereafter.
+Forward-looking statements describe management's current expectations regarding our future plans, strategies and objectives and are generally identifiable by use of the words "may," "will," "should," "expect," "anticipate," "estimate," "believe," "intend," "project," "potential" or "plan" or the negative of these words or other variations on these words or comparable terminology.
+Such statements include, but are not limited to:

-- statements about potential future government contract or grant awards; - potential payments under government contracts or grants; - potential regulatory approvals; - future product advancements; - · anticipated financial or operational results; and - expected benefits from our acquisition of the biodefense vaccines business ("Avecia Acquisition") from Avecia Biologics Limited and certain of its affiliates ("Avecia") in April 2008.
+- statements about potential future government contract or grant awards, - · potential payments under government contracts or grants, - · potential regulatory approvals, - future product advancements, - · anticipated financial or operational results, and - expected benefits from our acquisition of the biodefense vaccines business ("Avecia Acquisition") from Avecia Biologics Limited and certain of its affiliates ("Avecia") in April 2008.